ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

 ```
 Here we simply generate the endpoint url based on which network is selected in the configuration.
 And after that we initialize the http client.

-So, now we can get the last 100 transactions from the owner's wallet
+So, now we can get the last 100 transactions from the owner's wallet.
 ```js
 const transactions = await httpClient.getTransactions(toWallet, {
     limit: 100,
   });
 ```

-Filter, leaving only incoming transactions (if the out_msgs of the transaction is empty, we leave it)
+Filter, leaving only incoming transactions (if the out_msgs of the transaction is empty, we leave it).
 ```js
 let incomingTransactions = transactions.filter(
     (tx) => Object.keys(tx.out_msgs).length === 0